BBC China editor Carrie Gracie steps down to protest 'illegal' unequal pay

 On the list were North America editor Jonathan Sopel, identified as earning £200,000-£249,999 ($270,000-$340,000), and Middle East editor Jeremy Bowen, who earns £150,000-£199,999 ($200,000-$270,000).

-Gracie and European editor Katya Adler were not listed, meaning they earn less than £150,000.
+Gracie, and Europe editor Katya Adler, were not listed, meaning they earn less than £150,000.

+Gracie was guest presenter of the BBC's flagship radio program on Monday, sitting alongside John Humphrys, who is paid between £600,000 and £649,999 a year.

-After the report was published, Gracie said she told her bosses "the only acceptable resolution would be for all international editors to be paid the same amount," she writes.
+After the pay report was published last July, Gracie said she told her bosses "the only acceptable resolution would be for all international editors to be paid the same amount," she writes.
 She cited the U.K. Equality Act 2010, which states men and women doing equal work should receive equal pay.

 Gracie said she wasn't seeking a pay raise, just equal pay.
 The BBC responded by offering her a big raise that still "remained far short of equality," she said.